-- Yes: Continue with the next step. - No: Go to Problem analysis. - 8.
-If the Resource Repair Action menu is already displayed, go to 12 on page 70; otherwise, complete the following steps: - Log into the operating system, either with root authority (if needed, ask the customer to enter the password) or use the CE login. - 2.
-Enter the diag -a command and check for missing resources.
-Follow any instructions that are displayed.
-If a system request number (SRN) is displayed, suspect a loose card or connection.
-If no instructions are displayed, no resources were detected as missing.
-Continue with step 9. - 9.
-Complete the following steps: - 1.
-Enter diag at the command prompt and press Enter. - 2.
-Select the Diagnostics Routines option. - When the Diagnostic Mode Selection menu is displayed, select Problem determination. - 4.
-When the Advanced Diagnostic Selection menu is displayed, select the All Resources option.
-Alternatively, test the FRUs you exchanged and any devices that are attached to the FRUs you exchanged by selecting the diagnostics for the individual FRU.
+- Yes: Continue with the next step.

+- No: Go to Problem analysis.

+- 8. If the Resource Repair Action menu is already displayed, go to 12 on page 70; otherwise, do the following steps:

+- 1. Log into the operating system, either with root authority (if needed, ask the customer to enter the password) or use the CE login.

+- Enter the diag -a command and check for missing resources.

+Follow any instructions that display.
+If an system request number (SRN) displays, suspect a loose card or connection.
+If no instructions display, no resources were detected as missing.

+Continue with 9.

+- 9. Complete the following steps:

+- 1. Enter diag at the command prompt.

+- 2. Press Enter.

+- 3. Select the Diagnostics Routines option.

+- 4. When the Diagnostic Mode Selection menu displays, select Problem determination.

+- 5. When the Advanced Diagnostic Selection menu displays, select the All Resources option, or test the FRUs you exchanged, and any devices that are attached to the FRUs you exchanged, by selecting the diagnostics for the individual FRU.